AnastasiaDoi/Yocto-record/README.md

 ## Starting the program

 * Put Meteo+TC.py on any directory, where the datafiles will be stored
-* Open command prompt in this directory (shift+right click in Explorer)
+* Open command prompt in this directory (Windows user: shift+right click in Explorer)
 * Type Meteo+TC.py
 * Names of the recognized modules should appear
 * Date, time, temperatures, pressure & humidity should be displayed every second